Getting error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch couldn’t close.

 It’s important to let a pro like one from Aramendia Plumbing, Heating and Air in San Antonio handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like the one you’re experiencing.

 We want you to be fully satisfied with our furnace repair in San Antonio.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*